 When a politician endorses a candidate, or a doctor endorses a program, there must be accountability.
 However, in the world of celebrity, staying relevant is a constant battle.
 This means that celebrities often need to reinvent themselves, which can affect the cause(s) they are supporting.

-When the City of New York made Taylor Swift its Global Welcome Ambassador, officials were connecting to and counting on her “wholesome” image.
+When the City of New York made Taylor Swift its Global Welcome Ambassador in 2014, officials were connecting to and counting on her “wholesome” image.
 Strategically timed with the release of her single “Welcome to New York,” Swift’s image at that time was perfect for New York’s tourism board.
 However, by the time Swift’s next album dropped, her previously wholesome image had dramatically changed.
 Or, take Beyonce.
 In 2011, she joined Michelle Obama’s “Let’s Move” campaign to combat child obesity.
 However, just one year later, she sent mixed messages to America’s youth when becoming the face of Pepsi and promoting sugary soft-drink consumption.
 In such cases, the image as an entertainer comes before their cause, adding a layer of hypocrisy to some celebrity activists.